lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 Nevertheless, the undecidability claim has to be rigorously expressed and proved.

 Contrary to popular belief, Turing's paper does not address the halting problem, but a related property that he calls circularity.
 A TM is *circular* provided it “never writes down more than a finite number of symbols of the first kind” (zeros and ones).
-Circularity mattered, I suppose, because of Turing's specific interest in approximating real numbers using binary strings.
+Circularity mattered, I suppose, because of Turing's specific interest in approximating real numbers as infinite binary strings.
-According to Christopher Strachey, Turing informed him of a proof of the undecidability of the actual halting problem, which he reproduced in a Letter to the *Computer Journal* only in 1965.
+[Christopher Strachey](https://history.computer.org/pioneers/strachey.html) claimed, in a 1965 Letter to the *Computer Journal*, that Turing informed him of a proof of the undecidability of the actual halting problem.

 <img src="/images/Strachey-halting.png" alt="Halting problem proof" width="1000"/>